fossum/sel-device-mcp/docs/MCP Server Guide.md

 - Serial connections require appropriate permissions
 - Network connections should use secure, trusted devices only
 - Consider firewall rules for telnet connections

-## Support

-For issues or questions:
-1. Check the troubleshooting section above
-2. Review logs in VS Code Developer Console
-3. Verify device connectivity outside of the MCP system